tdulcet/Table-and-Graph-Libs/python/README.md

 ### Usage

 Requires Python 3.5 or greater and the [wcwidth library](https://pypi.org/project/wcwidth/), which users can install with: `pip3 install wcwidth`.
+See the [graphs.py](graphs.py) file for full usage information.

 Complete versions of all of the examples below and more can be found in the [test.py](test.py) file.